 Let me talk about some states that looked a little tighter than they normally would be.

-And I and I would argue that a lot of Democrats from New York and uh elsewhere have moved into the Carolinas, they moved to Florida, etc., Georgia, um, where it looked like polls were tighter than they normally would be in Georgia or North Carolina or Iowa or um Arizona.
+They moved to Florida, et cetera, Georgia, where it looked like polls were tighter than they normally would be in Georgia or North Carolina or Iowa or Arizona.

 Do you see any trouble for the president, Robert, in any of those four states?